This page is for information purposes only. Certain services and features may not be available in your jurisdiction.

 Cryptocurrency futures spreads can include a long and short expiry futures executed simultaneously, or a combination of an expiry futures and a perpetual futures, which is essentially a futures contract with no specified settlement date.

-The defining features of a futures spread trade are:
+In summary, the defining features of a crypto futures spread trade are as follows:

 • It must encompass precisely two positions.